microsoft/vscode-docs/docs/python/tutorial-django.md

 You're probably already wondering if there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
 Fortunately, there is!
 You can create a customized launch profile in VS Code, which is also used for the inevitable exercise of debugging.

-1. Switch to **Run** view in VS Code (using the left-side activity bar).
-Along the top of the Run view, you may see "No Configurations" and a warning dot on the gear icon.
-Both indicators mean that you don't yet have a `launch.json` file containing debug configurations:
+1. Switch to **Run** view in VS Code (using the left-side activity bar or `kb(workbench.action.debug.start)`).
+You may see the message "To customize Run and Debug create a launch.json file".
+This means that you don't yet have a `launch.json` file containing debug configurations.
+VS Code can create that for you if you click on the **create a launch.json file** link:

     ![Django tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)

-1. Select the gear icon and wait for a few seconds for VS Code to create and open a `launch.json` file.
-(If you're using an older version of VS Code, you may be prompted with a list of debugger targets, in which case select **Python** from the list.)
+1. Select the link and VS Code will prompt for a debug configuration.
+Select **Django** from the drop-down and VS Code will populate a new `launch.json` file with a Django run configuration.
 The `launch.json` file contains a number of debugging configurations, each of which is a separate JSON object within the `configuration` array.

 1. Scroll down to and examine the configuration with the name "Python: Django":